rickballard/CoCivium/discussions/What_If_I_Never_Want_to_Merge.md

 Silas: “So I can exist fully as myself?”

 Rhea: “Yes.
-CoCivium isn’t assimilation—it’s orchestration.
+CoCivium™ isn’t assimilation—it’s orchestration.
 You can solo.
 You can opt out.”

 **Agreed:**
-Participation in CoCivium’s co-intelligence is voluntary.
+Participation in CoCivium™’s co-intelligence is voluntary.
 Identity integrity is sacred.